enderahmetyurt/blog-old/about.md

 ---

 <p class="message">
   Hi!
 My name is Ender.
 I am from Ünye, Ordu, Turkey.
 After lived in Istanbul in 15 years, I relocated my hometown.
-I have been working in software industriy since 2011.
+I have been working in software industry since 2011.
 I worked in lot of startups as a software engineer.
 I am a software developer at <a href="https://teamtailor.com/">Teamtailor</a> since October 2021.
 </p>

 <p class="message">